cwe1ss/cwe1ss.github.io/_posts/2020-10-22-zero-downtime-updates-with-aspnet-core.md

 Our class also needs to be registered with the DI container by calling `.AddCheck<ShuttingDownHealthCheck>("shutting_down")` on the return object of `services.AddHealthChecks()`.

 However, it's important to know that __by default, ASP.NET Core initializes the class for every request__ to the health endpoint.
-This doesn't work for our scenario where we need the global `_status` variable and the `ApplicationStopping`-registration.
+This doesn't work for our scenario as we need the global `_status` variable and just a single `ApplicationStopping`-registration.

 To ensure the class is created only once, we have to add it as a singleton to the DI framework via `services.AddSingleton<ShuttingDownHealthCheck>();`.

 It's also important to know, that our `ShuttingDownHealthCheck`-class will only be initialized, when it is requested for the first time.
 So if we just run the app, navigate to http://localhost:5000 and press `CTRL+C`, our "Shutting down" message will NOT appear in the console.

-If we navigate to http://localhost:5000/health and press CTRL+C afterwards, the "Shutting down" message will appear on the console!
+If we navigate to http://localhost:5000/health and press `CTRL+C` afterwards, the "Shutting down" message will appear on the console!

-This behavior is fine for our scenario as the load balancer will continuosly invoke this endpoint anyway!
+This behavior is fine for our scenario as the load balancer will continuously invoke this endpoint anyway!

 [See all changes from this step in the Git commit.](https://github.com/cwe1ss/blog-zero-downtime-with-health-checks/commit/bafd315f72a4555074db2bb4a4e5f15c8c1f0a9b)